cfeenstra67/sqlauthz/README.md

 ## Using `sqlauthz` as a library

+_NOTE_: This API is not stable, and may change significantly within major version 0.
+This may change in the future.

 If you want to embed `sqlauthz` within your application, you can also use it as a library.
 To do this, first you must do three things:
 - Create an instance of `PostgresBackend`, passing in a `pg.Client` instance.
 - Create an `Oso` instance